 Here is a drawing for a custom intake extension that provides a 6.3" total intake length (for extra down low power) for use with a Mikuni 18mm carb and an engine with piston port intake (not reed valve).
 I have one on my non-reed valve engine.
 It's advantage is the 20mm internal diameter for little flow restriction.
 The commercially available offset intakes have only 16mm.

 Here are 3 different ways to connect the Mikuni carbs to an engine with piston port intake.
 The offset intake is available with 32mm bolt spacing (eye to eye), or 40mm bolt spacing.
 Be aware that without a reed valve the needed jet sizes are smaller than with a reed valve.
-So a normal piston port intake might need a #20 pilot jet and #70 main jet (which is what it comes with).
+So a normal piston port intake might need a #10 pilot jet and #80 main jet (it comes with a #70).